oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

 ![Dialog flow for sending an SMS](images/sms-dialog-flow.png " ")

-3. However, the dialog flow is not executed as we did not add a transition step.
-Now, we will go ahead and update the transition for *apptSummary* component.
-Updated the transition as follows:
+3. However, the dialog flow is not executed as we did not add a transition after *apptSummary*.

+Now, we will go ahead and update the transition for *apptSummary* component as follows:

 ```
 <copy>